 - Anger: You may feel angry at the drunk driver, at the emergency workers who couldn’t save your family member, or even at your loved one who died.
 These feelings are normal.

 You may wish that you could go back in time and undo the accident.
 That is impossible.
 You may wish for an apology from the drunk driver.
 That is unlikely.
 But, you can get justice and accountability.
 Atlanta DUI injury lawyer Shane Smith helps the families of Georgia DUI victims get compensation for their losses through civil lawsuits.
-To learn more, contact the Law Offices of Shane Smith at 866-976-1629.
+To learn more, contact Shane Smith Law at 866-976-1629.